denniswon/evm-indexer/README.md

 ## Usage

-`validationcloud` exposes REST API for querying historical block, transaction & event related data.
+`evm-indexer` exposes REST API for querying historical block, transaction & event related data.
 It can also play role of real time notification engine, when subscribed to supported topics.

 ### Historical Block Data ( REST API )